Warwick, RI Solar Panels

 Learn MoreFrequently Asked Questions

-Monthly excess production rolls over indefinitely as dollar credits.
-As of February 2024, customers can request cash payouts at lower rates or transfer credits to other accounts they own.
+Monthly credits roll over indefinitely as dollar credits.
+As of February 2024, you can request cash payment at the supply rate or transfer credits between accounts you own, providing flexibility in managing your solar benefits.

-Yes, solar panels increase home value in Warwick, RI.
-Research from Zillow shows solar panels increase home value by 4.1% on average nationwide.
+Yes, solar panels increase home value in Warwick.
+Research from Zillow shows solar panels increase home value by 4.1% on average across the United States.
+For a median-priced Warwick home, this translates to thousands of dollars in added equity.

-Palmetto Solar is the leading solar company serving Warwick, RI.
-We’re a national company with local focus, having completed 512 installations across Rhode Island since 2020.
+We’re a national solar company with local expertise, having completed 512 installations across Rhode Island since 2020.
+Our approach combines competitive financing options with a trusted installation network to make solar accessible and straightforward.